syslog-ng/syslog-ng.github.io/_includes/doc/admin-guide/options/multi-line-timeout.md

 }
 ```

-For more details see the blogpost Multi-line-timeout: making sure your last multi-line message is not lost.
+For more details see the blog post Multi-line-timeout: making sure your last multi-line message is not lost.